build-on-aws/content/AUTHOR_QUICK_START.md

 ### Content Licensing

-Any content you contribute and publish on BuildOn.AWS will be licensed as CC BY-SA 4.0.
+Any content you contribute and publish will be licensed as CC BY-SA 4.0.
 You can read the full license terms [here](/LICENSE).

 ### Code of Conduct

-BuildOn.AWS is a community content platform.
+This is a community content platform.
 To keep it a welcoming, inclusive, and respectful place for everyone, your participation as a contributor must adhere to the [Code of Conduct](/CODE_OF_CONDUCT.md).

 ## Frequently Asked Questions